IBM/dbb/Migration/sclm/README.md

 * Fill in information related to the SCLM project in conf/sclmmig.config file.

 ## Migration Phases
-* The migration process is comprised of three phases each containing multiple steps.
-The phases and steps need to be executed in the order presented here.
+The migration process is comprised of three phases each containing multiple tasks.
-    1. SCLM Extraction
+* Phase 1 - SCLM Extraction
-    2. Source Code Migration
+* Phase 2 - Source Code Migration
-    3. Build Script Generation (Coming Soon)
+* Phase 3 - Build Script Generation (Coming Soon)

+The phases and tasks need to be executed in the order presented here.

 ### SCLM Extraction
-This step involves 3 tasks corresponding to the 3 shell scripts in the 'bin' directory.
+This phase involves three tasks corresponding to the 3 shell scripts in the 'bin' directory.
-Each of the shell scripts calls the same Groovy script in 'SclmExtract.groovy' and pass in the target REXX execute which is one of the 3 REXX files in the 'rexx' directory.
+Each of the shell scripts calls the same Groovy script 'SclmExtract.groovy' passing in the target REXX script to execute which is one of the 3 REXX files in the 'rexx' directory.
 The 'SclmExtract.groovy' actually calls this REXX script using ISPFExec API.
-At the end of each task, user is required to review the generated files, log and report.
+At the end of each task, the user is required to review the generated files, log and report.

 1. Extract Metadata